7 Nasty Divorce Deposition Questions You Must Prepare For

 Mental and physical health issues are often at the forefront of a nasty divorce.
 Many people going through a divorce are under a lot of stress, which can affect their mental and physical health.

 The lawyer of the opposition party will try to paint a picture of you as an unstable person who cannot take care of your children or yourself.
-They may also try to use any mental health issues against you in the divorce proceedings.
-If they can prove you are mentally ill, you may lose the child custody
+They may also try to use any mental health issues against you to argue that you are unfit to be the custodial parent.

 To prepare for this line of questioning, you must be honest about your mental and physical health.
 You should also be prepared to discuss your medications.
 If you have a history of substance abuse, you should be prepared to discuss your recovery and how it has impacted your life.